Cherokee Freedmen: Loss of citizenship

 Swimmer's executive order was analyzed by some observers as one way Swimmer excluded people who were supporting a rival candidate, former deputy chief Perry Wheeler, for Principal Chief.
 After the 1983 Cherokee Nation elections and the re-election of Swimmer, Wheeler and his running mate, Agnes Cowen, initiated a series of legal proceedings such as filing cases with the Cherokee Judicial Appeals Tribunal, petitioning the Bureau of Indian Affairs to conduct an investigation of the election, and filing a case with the US District Court.
 Wheeler and Cowen alleged that the election was a violation of federal and tribal law and that the Cherokee Freedmen were unjustly removed from voting because they were allies of Wheeler.
 All cases and subsequent appeals were defeated.

 Swimmer's successor and former Deputy Chief, Wilma P. Mankiller, was elected in 1985.
-In 1988, the Cherokee Registration Committee approved new guidelines for tribal membership that mirrored Swimmer's previous executive order regarding voting requirements.
-On September 12, 1992, the Cherokee Nation Council unanimously passed, with one member absent, an act requiring all enrolled members of the Cherokee Nation to have a CDIB card.
+In 1988, the Cherokee Registration Committee approved new guidelines for tribal citizenship that mirrored Swimmer's previous executive order regarding voting requirements.
+On September 12, 1992, the Cherokee Nation Council unanimously passed, with one member absent, an act requiring all enrolled citizens of the Cherokee Nation to have a CDIB card.
 Mankiller had reaffirmed "Swimmer's order on CDIBs and voting."
 Principal Chief Mankiller signed and approved the legislation.
 From that point on, Cherokee Nation citizenship was granted only to individuals descended directly from an ancestor on the "Cherokee by blood" rolls of the Dawes Commission Rolls.
 This completed the disfranchisement of the Cherokee Freedmen descendants.